 Poverty and conflict have denied many people the chance to attend school.
 Some of them were too poor to access education, some had their schooling disrupted by conflict or famine, and others ended up needing to take care of family or younger siblings.
 As a result, many young people and adults have failed to acquire basic literacy and numeracy skills.
 Even without a formal school certificate, acquiring the ability to read and write would enable these people to better support themselves and their families, and participate more fully in their communities.

 With overworked teachers struggling to provide formal education, we have developed innovative approaches that use radio broadcasts and recorded lessons on CDs and MP3s as the foundation for our lessons.
+Broadcast lessons are accessible to anyone with a radio, allowing people to learn without having to leave the safety of their home.
+Students who wish to gain qualifications can enrol in certified courses in their communities.
 Our trainers are taught how to support their students in conjunction with these broadcasts and recordings in order to help people gain basic literacy and numeracy skills within six months.
-They do not need a school building for this, or to work long school hours.
-All they need is some equipment, and time and dedication.
+They do not need a school building for this, all they need is some simple equipment, and time and dedication.
+Communities are able to plan the time and location of lessons so they are safe and accessible to all the students.

 Lessons for these classes include locally relevant materials to help address social issues and problems.
 Humorous skits and stories are often used to help engage listeners.
-Young people are trained as journalists to collect material for the broadcasts, a much needed profession in post conflict areas.
+Local journalists help develop content and collect interviews for the lessons.

 Our radio literacy programmes have reached many people – both people who enrol in classes and people who are just listeners.
 The original literacy programme was aired throughout Somalia by the BBC and reached 250,000 learners.
 These broadcasts are one of the reasons why our organisation is so widely known in Somalia today.